robbiew/godoors/README.md

 gd.GetTermSize() (int, int)
 ```

-> Tries to detect the user's terminal size.
+> :point_up: Tries to detect the user's terminal size.
 Returns HEIGHT and WIDTH.
 If it can't detect it, it'll default to 25 and 80.

 ***
 ## DISPLAY ANSI ART